metricsnow/State-based-AI-Workflow-Orchestrator/project/docs/README.md

   - Compatibility verification, troubleshooting
   - 21 comprehensive production tests (20 passing, 1 skipped), all passing
   - **CRITICAL**: All tests use production conditions - no mocks, no placeholders
+- **[LangGraph LLM Nodes Guide](langgraph-llm-nodes-guide.md)** - LLM nodes for LangGraph workflows
+  - ✅ TASK-034: Create LangGraph Node with Ollama LLM (Complete)
+  - Factory pattern for creating configurable LLM nodes
+  - Prompt templating support with LangChain PromptTemplate
+  - Integration with MultiAgentState for multi-agent workflows
+  - Error handling and graceful failure recovery
+  - 12 comprehensive production tests, all passing
+  - Runtime: < 1 second for all tests
+  - **CRITICAL**: All tests use production conditions - no mocks, no placeholders

 ### LangGraph-Kafka Integration
 - **[LangGraph Kafka Integration Guide](langgraph-kafka-integration-guide.md)** - Async Kafka consumer for LangGraph workflows